aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ### Test the provider
-To test the identity provider `publickeys` and user `joesmith` created in the previous sections, use an SFTP client to connect to the AWS Transfer server.
+To test the identity provider `publickeys` and user `jsmith` created in the previous sections, use an SFTP client to connect to the AWS Transfer server.
 For example, on a Linux or Mac client with `sftp` client installed open a terminal window and enter the command to connect:
 ```bash
   sftp -i path/to/privatekey jsmith@[transfer-server-endpoint-address]
 ```